Temi Tea Garden: Estate

 The Temi Tea estate was established in 1969 covering an area of 177 ha.
 The lie of the land shows gentle slopes that originate from the Tendong hill range.
 The ground conditions indicate loamy soils with slope of 30–50%.
 The ground surface is subject to moderate erosion and is spread with reasonable degree of stones.

 The garden has 406 workers supported by a staff of 43.
 Its annual tea production is on an average about 100 tonnes.
 The estate functions under a Tea Board set up by the Government of Sikkim and under its aegis the ‘Sang-Martam Tea Growers' Cooperative Society’ has been established to promote growing of different varieties of quality tea."

 Before the estate was created, the land was a Sherpa Village with around 10 acres of nurseries of the Forest Department around the Missionary Building which became the office cum residence of Divisional Forest Officer (South & West Division).
 During British rule this site was a landmark for Scottish missionary buildings in the early 20th century.
 The buildings were acquired by the Government of Sikkim in 1954.

 The floral composition of the tea estate consists of broad leaf vegetation comprising Alnus nepalensis (utis), Castanopsis (kattus), Macaranga (malata), Engelhardia spicata (mahua), Magnolia champaca, Toona ciliata (tooni), Machilus (kawla), Symplocos (kharane) and Cinnamomum (sinkoli).
 The estate's surroundings and approach road have also been made more scenic by planting japanese cedar (dhupi) and prunes (cherry).

 Weeds identified in the estate are Eupatorium and Artemisia and other secondary growth. large cardamom plantations are also present in forest patches in the vicinity of the tea estate, apart from naturalized exotic Cryptomeria japonica patches.

 Fauna includes species of the kalij and satyr tragopan; reptile species of Japalura lizards, cobra, krait and Himalayan pit viper and Asian bullfrog.
 Butterflies and leeches are also seen in the area.

+Temi Guest house

+The Temi Tea Factory Guest house has 4 rooms that are available to tourists on pre-booking.
+Guided Tea-Factory tour and Tea-Tasting sessions are also arranged by Temi Guesthouse on request and are chargeable.